AriFordsham/GHCWiki/commentary/packages/concepts.md

 myself included) is keeping straight not only what these terms mean, but also what people want them to mean in the future, and what we *actually* care about.
-So I want to help clarify this a bit, by clearly separating the *motivation* from the *mechanism*.
+So I want to help clarify this a bit, by clearly separating the *problem you are trying to solve* from *how you are solving the problem*.

 The content here overlaps with [wiki:Commentary/Packages](commentary/packages) but is looking at the latest iteration of the multi-instances and Backpack work.

-## Motivations
+## What problems do we need to solve?

-They are a number of different ways we can identify a package, driven by different MOTIVATIONS:
+When we come up with identification schemes for packages, we are trying to solve a few problems:

 <table><tr><th>\[SYMBOL\]</th>
 <td>